zneix/zneixbot/README.md

-zneixbot - cool bot for getting informations with slight moderation features included and some fun commands (made by IT nerd with :heart:).
+zneixbot - cool information-fetcher bot with slight moderation features included and few fun commands (made by IT nerd with :heart:).

 That bot helps me in moderating servers and fetches useful informations for other users.
 #### Short description of some commands